NCT (group): 2013–2016: Formation and pre-debut activities

 Prior to joining SM Entertainment, some of the members were already involved in the entertainment industry.
 Jeno appeared in various commercials as a child.
 Jisung was a child actor and filmed movies such as Boys, Be Curious (2012) and Go, Stop, Murder (2013).
 Chenle was active on the Chinese music scene as a singer from 2009 to 2015; he released three albums and headlined a concert in China.
 In 2011, Yuta participated in the singing competition "Juice Winter Collection" in Japan, while Ten competed on the Thai TV show Teen Superstar under the name TNT.
 Xiaojun was a singing contestant on the Zhejiang TV program X-Fire in November 2015.

 Johnny, Yuta, Ten, Mark and Renjun joined the company via SM Global Auditions, while the remaining members were discovered through street casting, personal recommendation, community entertainment shows, and local auditions.
-Prior to their debut as members of NCT, 19 of the 23 current members of NCT were introduced as part of SM Rookies, a group of trainees under SM Entertainment created in December 2013.
+Prior to their debut as members of NCT, 19 of the 23 overall members of NCT were introduced as part of SM Rookies, a group of trainees under SM Entertainment created in December 2013.
 The first members of NCT to be introduced were Taeyong and Jeno.
 Sixteen other members were introduced through SM Rookies until early January 2016.